ericcvento/file_sorter/README.md

 # file_sorter
-file sorting and archiving project
+file sorting and archiving project,

+file_sorter.py from main branch runs as a working proof of concept.